Foxlider/S8-MachineLearning-Project/Readme.md

 # QBIRS (Quite Basic Image Recommendation System)

-This project uses simple Machine Learning algorythms to predict if a user will like or not a set of images according to the images he liked in the past.
+This project uses simple Machine Learning algorithms to predict if a user will like or not a set of images according to the images he liked in the past.

 This project was made by `FAIN Thony` and `LONCHAMBON Alexis` as part of a Machine Learning project for the 8th semester of Computer Science Engineering at CPE Lyon.